 With PC Suite, you can install Java and device software on your phone.
 These applications do not have an icon on the application bar.
 Instead, you can start these applications from the Tools menu.
-See the Installing device software online help topic for details.
+See the Installing software online help topic for details.

-Note: Installation packages can be received in a multimedia message, as an e-mail attachment, via Bluetooth, or via infrared and downloaded to your phone.
-If you are using PC Suite to transfer the file, saye it to the c:\nokia\installs folder.
+Installation packages can be received in a multimedia message, as an e-mail attachment, by Bluetooth connection, or by infrared and downloaded to your phone.
+If you are using PC Suite to transfer the file, save it to the c:\nokia\installs folder.